LordFratz/PictureWindowGames/Readme.txt

 	NOTE: Once it's blending between animations it will not accept another call to change animations until it is finished

+To Switch Shadows on and off:
+	Compile with SHADOWS as 0 for off, 1 for on (line 40 in main.cpp)

 Shadow Mapping is mostly complete, but with some bugs or lackings:
 -Map is only storing 8 bit unsigned ints instead of intended floats (causing depth check issues in the shadow shader, as only 1 or -1 seem to be found in the texture)